 In addition, although laziness generally carries negative connotations, especially when used to describe someone’s personality, it’s sometimes used with positive connotations.
 For example, some people may characterize themselves as lazy with pride, to express that they use resources, such as their time and effort, in an efficient way.
 Furthermore, a distinction is sometimes drawn between laziness that generally leads to negative outcomes (described as destructive, counterproductive, or maladaptive laziness), and laziness that generally leads to positive outcomes (described as creative, productive, or adaptive laziness).

-Procrastination and laziness are two different concepts: procrastination involves delaying unnecessarily, whereas laziness involves being voluntarily unwilling to exert necessary effort.
+Procrastination and laziness are two different concepts: procrastination involves delaying unnecessarily, whereas laziness involves being reluctant to exert necessary effort.
 Accordingly, procrastination is not laziness, and it’s possible to procrastinate even if you aren’t lazy, or to be lazy but not procrastinate.

 For example, someone who wants to work on a project may delay doing so (i.e., procrastinate) because they don’t know where to start, even though they aren’t lazy.
 Alternatively, someone who doesn’t want to work hard on a project because they don’t want to exert any effort (i.e., because they’re lazy) may get started on the project without any delay (i.e., without procrastinating), because of some appropriate incentive.